node-organic/organic-plasma-channel/README.md

 ## setup

-Add the following dna per every cell which needs to communicate with a single channel
+Add the following dna per every cell which needs to communicate through a channel

 ```
 {